nmrshll/dev-machine/README.md

 # dev-machine

 Dev machine setup with ansible scripts.

-Installs everything I need on a clean install of Mac OS or Ubuntu.
+Installs all the apps and tools I need after a clean install of Mac OS or Ubuntu.

 Runs ansible, provisioning local machine with dev tools and setup.